 All access to mASCot projects and clubs are for members only if you wish to join then click the 'join mASCot here' logo and send us your details

 By becoming a member of mASCot you will have access to our private members only Facebook group and inclusion in all we do.
 You will become a member of a strong community that supports and are there for each other.
-We are always pushing to raise awareness of Autism and to make services and schools better at managing and dealing with Autism, so by becoming a member you with strengthen mASCot by making our voice bigger and stronger.
+We work hard to raise awareness and promote acceptance of Autism and to improve work in schools and services to better provide what our families and children/young people need.

 What we do.......